kirbysayshi/vash/README.md

 ### vash.config.debug[Compiler/Parser] = true/false(default)

 Setting either of these to true causes Vash to output extensive debugging information (parse tree, tokens, decompiled template function) to the console, useful mostly for Vash development.

+### vash.config.client = true(default)/false

+When false, Vash will wrap the compiled function in a closure to maintain an internal reference to its helper functions.
+When running Vash clientside, this is not necessary, and can offer a minor speed boost.
+If this is set to true, and there is no `vash.helpers` accessible within the scope of the compiled template executing, then a reference to `vash.helpers` must be passed in as the second argument to the compiled function.

+### vash.config.favorText = true/false(default)

+When Vash encounters text that directly follows and opening brace of a block, it assumes that unless it encounters an HTML tag, the text is JS code.
+For example:

+	@it.forEach(function(a){
+		var b = a; // vash assumes this line is code
+	})

+When `vash.config.favorText` is set to `true`, Vash will instead assume that most things are non-code (markup/text) unless it's very explicit.

+	@it.forEach(function(a){
+		var b = a; // vash.config.favorText assumes this line is content })

+This option is __EXPERIMENTAL__, and should be treated as such.
+It allows Vash to be used in a context like [Markdown](http://daringfireball.net/projects/markdown/syntax), where HTML tags, which typically help Vash tell the difference between code and content, are rare.

+# CLI

+As of v0.5.1, Vash now has a command-line utility.
+Install Vash globally:

+	npm install -g vash

+To access it.
+Once installed, you can do things like:

+	// stdin, stdout
+	echo '<div>@model.name</div>' | vash

+	// file in, write to file in directory vash -f mytemplatefile.html -o tpls/

+	// pass options to the vash compiler echo '<div>@model.name</div>' | vash -j '{ "modelName": "it", "debug": true }'

+	// assign the compiled function to a namespace echo '<div>@model.name</div>' | vash -t JST -p mytpl
+	// outputs: JST['mytpl']=anonymous(model){ ... }

+And more!

 # Express Support